jgalloway42/predictive_maintenance_playground/readme.md

 Pump sensor data set found on Kaggle [here](https://www.kaggle.com/nphantawee/pump-sensor-data).
 The data set is comprised of roughly 50 sensors with period sampling prior to and during a water pump's normal operation and failure.

 ## Data Representation and Processing
 The sensor data was cleaned and converted to discrete alarms which assert when the readings are in the 2% and 98% quantiles.
 The number of alarms per 5 day interval were averaged and this rolling alarm rate used to predict pump failures with a forecast window of 5 days prior to pump catestrophic failure.
+The training set was altered by upsampling the minority (failure) class such that the total represenataion was 50/50 failure/normal operation.
+The test set was of course unaltered.

 ## Model Derivation
 Four models were optimized via grid search and 5-fold cross-validation: Logistic Regession, Random Forest, XGBoost, Gradient Boosted Classifier and scored area under the reciever operator curve.
 The results were as follows: